Trotyl15/TheMadHouse/README.md

 # TheMadHouse
-An advanture game written in Java.
+An adventure game written in Java.
 The design of the game and all the codes and arts are all written and drawn by me ([@trotyl15](https://github.com/Trotyl15)) in 2019 December - 2020 January.

 ## How to play